Interview: Tokyo Graffiti and the Street Art Scene in Japan

 What is your relationship to street art in Tokyo?

-Having spent a lot of time in South America and NYC—both places with vibrant street art scenes—I noticed that Tokyo has relatively little in comparison.
+Having spent a lot of time in South America and NYC—both places with vibrant street art scenes—I noticed that Tokyo has relatively little street art in comparison.
 My challenge was finding enough pieces to compile a compelling photo-book.

 How did you research the history of Tokyo street art for your book, Tokyo Graffiti?